If you don't plan on working out yet, skip ahead to Measuring your gains.

 The fact that muscles mostly grow within a 12 hour post-workout period is why it's so important that you nail your nutrition and sleep regimens on your workout days.

 We will use the arm we write with as a proxy for the progression of our growth.
 I've found that arm increases are the easiest to track because the combined minor growth of two muscle groups (biceps and triceps) is easier to measure than one muscle group.
 It's hard to detect small gains.
 The arm is also easy to get a fairly consistent size measurement on.

 While our arm is not a full representation of how our body is doing—it’s possible that you worked your arms properly but not your other muscles, and vice versa—it's a simple proxy for whether we're eating, sleeping, and lifting right.

 That said, once every 6 weeks, measure your shoulders, chest, calf, forearm, legs, and glutes to make sure everything else is growing too.
 For each muscle, measure its circumference at its thickest point.
 If one muscle hasn't been growing while others have, consult the plateaus advice at the bottom of the cheatsheet.

 To measure your arm, wrap body tape around its thickest part.
 Measure this exact same part each time you do this.
 To get an accurate measurement, stand in front of a mirror and follow this:

 Watch this video to see how a measurement is performed:

 If you enter your email below, the cheat sheet is emailed to you so you can easily reference it in your inbox.
 I will not send you any other emails.

 This guide contradicts some of the popular workout advice.
-But, it backs up its claims.
-Below, I explore some of the science behind my recommendations.
-Skim these if you have unanswered questions or want proof of this handbook's claims.
+But, it tries to back up its claims.
+Below, I explore the science behind my recommendations.

 There are two types of warmups: stretching and lightweight sets.